gwesseling/Teamtrees/README.md

 # teamtrees
-A website that show the amount of trees planted based on the projects on the arborday page
+A website that shows the number of trees planted based on the projects on the Arborday page.